 #3: Maximize Your Affinity Credit Card Rewards

 Marketing relationships between the banking and travel industries have become so close, it's nearly impossible to make a trip without getting some kind of credit card offer or frequent traveler invitation.
 Even if you don't travel very often, the savings you can enjoy from affinity programs really add up:

-- Airline credit cards offer miles toward air travel when you meet eligible spend, may include mileage bonuses when you pay for your ticket with their preferred card.
+- Travel rewards credit card offers give miles toward air travel when you meet eligible spend, may include mileage bonuses when you pay for your ticket with their preferred card.